 - We present a concurrent object-oriented calculus supporting nested and multi-threaded transactions.
-The language features non-lexical starting and ending of multi-threaded and nested transactions. - We propose a type and effect system to guarantee safe commits and estimate the upper bound of resource consumption during its execution.
-This helps to predict the usage of resources in concurrent transaction systems. - We show the soundness of the static analysis.
+The language features non-lexical starting and ending of multi-threaded and nested transactions. - We propose a type and effect system to estimate the upper bound of resource consumption during the program's execution. - We provide an inference system, avoiding user-provided annotations to specify the resource consumption up-front. - We show the soundness of the static analysis.